Fusion GPS: Senate Judiciary Committee investigations

 On August 22, 2017, Simpson was questioned for 10 hours by the Senate Judiciary Committee in a closed-door meeting.
-The Committee did not release a transcript of the hearing, but indicated that Fusion GPS had given more than 40,000 documents for the investigation.
-Simpson kept the identities of the firm's clients confidential; the client names—conservative website The Washington Free Beacon, and the law firm Perkins Coie representing the DNC and the Clinton presidential campaign—were revealed in October 2017 as a result of the House Intelligence Committee investigation.
+The Committee did not release a transcript of the hearing, but indicated that Fusion GPS had given more than 40,000 highly redacted documents for the investigation.
+Simpson kept the identities of the firm's clients confidential; the client names—The Washington Free Beacon, and the law firm Perkins Coie representing the DNC and the Clinton presidential campaign—were revealed to the House Intelligence Committee (but not the public) in October 2017, during the committee's investigation.

-On January 2, 2018, Simpson and Fritsch co-authored an op-ed in The New York Times, requesting the two congressional committees to "release full transcripts of our firm's testimony".
+On January 2, 2018, Simpson and Fritsch co-authored an op-ed in The New York Times, requesting the House and Senate committees to "release full transcripts of our firm's testimony".
 On January 8, 2018, a spokesman for Grassley said he did not plan to release the transcript of Simpson's August 22, 2017, testimony before the Senate Judiciary Committee.
-The next day, January 9, 2018, Feinstein unilaterally released the transcript.
+The next day, January 9, 2018, Feinstein released the transcript.

 Litigation

-Filed by Fridman, Aven, and Khan
+Filed by Alfa Bank co-owners

-In October 2017, Fridman, Aven, and Khan filed a libel suit against Fusion GPS and Glenn Simpson for circulating the dossier among journalists and allowing it to be published.
+Three Alfa-Bank owners named in the dossier as connected to Putin sued Fusion GPS and Glenn Simpson for libel and defamation.
 The lawsuit was continuing as of October 2020.
+German Khan, one of the litigants and one of Russia's wealthiest citizens, is the father-in-law of Dutch attorney Alex van der Zwaan, who was charged in the Mueller probe for making false statements to the FBI.

 Filed by Cohen

 On January 9, 2018, Michael Cohen sued BuzzFeed and Fusion GPS for defamation over allegations about him in the dossier.
-On April 19, 2018, ten days after his home, office and hotel room were raided by the FBI as part of a criminal investigation, Cohen filed a motion to voluntarily dismiss the suit.
+On April 19, 2018, ten days after his home, office, and hotel room were raided by the FBI as part of a criminal investigation, Cohen filed a motion to voluntarily dismiss the suit.

 Shervin Pishevar

-Billionaire Shervin Pishevar, the victim of a fake police report indicating that he raped a woman in a London hotel in May 2017, has alleged in court that Fusion GPS created the forgery, then leaked it to a reporter at Fast Company in order to defame his character.
+Billionaire Shervin Pishevar, the victim of a fake police report indicating that he raped a woman in a London hotel in May 2017, alleged in court that Fusion GPS created the forgery, then leaked it to a reporter at Fast Company in order to defame his character.